 3. Your staff is mobile and remote – your database should be too

 To add onto #2, Salesforce1, Salesforce’s mobile tool, is a highly sophisticated mobile application.
 Your users will find it intuitive and easy to use and your admins will find it easy to customize.
-You have all of the same functionality you is accessible online, in a handy mobile package.
+You have all of the same functionality that is accessible online, in a handy mobile package.
 Unfortunately, Raiser’s Edge NXT just does not compare.
 Users are very limited in what they can edit or add in the mobile or web interface and it still requires Raiser’s Edge 7.
 To be blunt, it’s kind of like lipstick on a pig.

 4. You want more money to go to your programs